lambione/OPERATING-SYSTEMS/README.md

 **We hope our code and reports help you complete your projects successfully.**
 If you have any questions, feedback, or just want to say the repo was helpful — please reach out!

-- 📬 Lamberto.Ragnolini@usi.ch
+- 📬 lamberto.ragnolini@usi.ch
-- 📬 Giorgia.Lillo@usi.ch
+- 📬 giorgia.lillo@usi.ch

 > **Really, text us if this was useful! 😊**